telefonicaid/fiware-orion/doc/manuals/user/structured_attribute_valued.md

 complex structures as attribute values.
 In particular, an attribute can be set to a vector or to a key-value map (usually referred to as an "object") at creation/update time.
-These values are retrieved with at query and notification time.
+These values are retrieved at query and notification time.

 Vector or key-map values correspond directly to JSON vectors and JSON objects, respectively.
 Thus, the following create entity request sets